seamless-protocol/leverage-tokens/README.md

 ## Upgrades

-All contract are immutable except LeverageManager and RebalanceAdapter.
-During deployment and upgrade of those contract use Oz's foundry-upgrades plugin.
-For safe upgrades always add custom derivative `@custom:oz-upgrades-from <reference contract / previous version contract>` on the new implementation.
-More details about safe upgrades can be found a link [here](https://docs.openzeppelin.com/upgrades-plugins/foundry-upgrades#upgrade_a_proxy_or_beacon).
+All contracts are immutable except LeverageManager, LeverageToken, RebalanceAdapter, and BeaconProxyFactory.
+During deployment and upgrade of these contracts, OZ's foundry-upgrades plugin is used.
+For safe upgrades, the custom directive `@custom:oz-upgrades-from <reference contract>` must be added on the new implementation.
+More details on how to use OZ's upgrades plugin can be found [here](https://docs.openzeppelin.com/upgrades-plugins/foundry-upgrades#upgrade_a_proxy_or_beacon).

 ## Audits